A New Personal Service That’s Making God Very Mad

 I live in reality.
 I know that there are desperate few men who totally abstain from watching porn.
-So, basically what you’re saying, is that an overwhelming majority of men are lonely?
-I’ve never gotten to know a man who didn’t watch porn.
-While some did seem lonely, many others did not seem lonely at all.
+So, basically, what you’re saying, is that an overwhelming majority of men are lonely?
 What’s up with that, Sigmund?

 Therefore, you have thousands of young adults spending hundreds of dollars on cuddle therapy when they could be spending it in social settings that could land them a free (and perhaps even permanent(!)) cuddle partner.

 You’re assuming again, Sam.
 You’re assuming that every single one of these cuddle customers is desperate for a relationship.
 Some people are single and happy with it.
 Some men and women have careers that keep them far too busy to sustain a good relationship.
 Some people like the idea of never being tied down.
 These are conscious, adult choices that are being made.
 What you’re saying is that should these types of people want a simple cuddle; some human touch and closeness, that their only option should ever be to hop headfirst into a serious relationship?
 Why?